-#6: Imagine yourself a few years in the future, having achieved what you are setting out to achieve, what advice do you think your future self would give you today?
+#6: Imagine yourself a few years in the future; what advice would your future self give you today?

 Coaching tip: Get your client to give themselves good advice.

-Some of my graduate InnerLifeSkills Coaches have even turned this into an exercise, where they get their clients to write themselves letters, from their future successful self.
+Some of my graduate InnerLifeSkills Coaches have even turned this into an exercise, where they get their clients to write themselves letters from their future successful selves.

 What a wonderful way to get someone to give themselves good advice!

-Coaching tip: Help people to discover and clarify what is whispering inside of themselves.
+Coaching tip: Help people to discover and clarify meaning.

-This is such a simple question but it is in the top 5 for a reason.
+This is a simple question, but it is in the top 5 for a reason.
 Finding someone’s why is the key to their inspiration and motivation.
 Don’t make the mistake of thinking that your why will motivate your client.
 Take the time to find their reasons.

 Also, don’t assume that people already know the answer to this question.

-By asking questions like this we help people to discover and clarify what is only whispering inside of themselves.
+By asking questions like this, we help people discover and clarify what is only whispering inside themselves.